Heart and Vascular Care

 Among those, coronary artery disease (CAD) is the most common cause of death in the United States.
 CAD occurs when cholesterol collects on damaged areas of the inner walls of the coronary arteries, restricting vital blood flow.

 Many people with coronary artery disease exhibit no symptoms of any kind.
 When symptoms do occur, men and women often experience symptoms differently.

 Women might also experience these symptoms, including angina, but also have unexplained nausea and sweating.
-They may also feel more fatigued and tired than usual.
+They may also feel more fatigued than usual.